|

 speeches and relaxed behavior, etc...

-- The President of the USA in
+An example : The President of the USA in

-cow-boy boots : in 2003, when George W.Bush invited his G-8
+cow-boy boots.
+In 2003, when George W.Bush invited his G-8

 colleagues to his ranch for their annual meeting, he asked them